San Francisco–Oakland Bay Bridge: 1968 aircraft accident

-On February 11, 1968, a U.S. Navy training aircraft crashed into the cantilever span of the bridge, killing both reserve officers aboard.
+On February 11, 1968, a U.S. Navy training aircraft crashed into the cantilevered span of the bridge, killing both reserve officers aboard.
 The T2V SeaStar, based at NAS Los Alamitos in southern California, was on a routine weekend mission and had just taken off in the fog from nearby NAS Alameda.
 The plane struck the bridge about 15 ft above the upper deck roadway and then sank in the bay north of the bridge.
 There were no injuries among the motorists on the bridge.
 One of the truss sections of the bridges was replaced due to damage from the impact.

 1986 Cable lighting

-The series of lights adorning the suspension cables was added in 1986 as part of the bridge's 50th-anniversary celebration.
+The series of lights adorning the westbound spans suspension cables were added in 1986, as part of the bridge's 50th-anniversary celebration.

+James Rolph Jr. designation

+The bridge was unofficially "dedicated" to James "Sunny Jim" Rolph, Jr., but this was not widely recognized until the bridge's 50th-anniversary celebrations in 1986.
+The official name of the bridge for all functional purposes has always been the "San Francisco–Oakland Bay Bridge" and, by most local people, it is referred to simply as "the Bay Bridge".
+Rolph, a Mayor of San Francisco from 1912 to 1931, was the Governor of California at the time construction of the bridge began.
+He died in office on June 2, 1934, two years before the bridge opened, leaving the bridge to be named for him out of respect.

+1989 Loma Prieta Earthquake and emergency repairs

+On the evening of October 17, 1989, during the Loma Prieta earthquake, which measured a 6.9 on the moment magnitude scale, a 50 ft section of the upper deck of the eastern truss portion of the bridge at Pier E9 collapsed onto the deck below, indirectly causing one death.
+The bridge was closed for just over a month as construction crews repaired the section.
+That same year, the bridge reopened to traffic on November 18.

 2001 terrorism threat

-On November 2, 2001, in the aftermath of the September 11 attacks, Governor Gray Davis announced a threat of a rush hour attack against a West Coast suspension bridge (a group which includes the Bay Bridge and the Golden Gate Bridge) some time between November 2 and 7, resulting in increased armed law enforcement patrols.
+On November 2, 2001, in the aftermath of the September 11 attacks, Governor Gray Davis announced a threat of a rush hour attack against a West Coast suspension bridge (a group which includes the Bay Bridge and the Golden Gate Bridge) some time between November 2 and 7, resulting in an increase of openly armed law enforcement patrols.

 A small fraction of drivers shifted to ferries and BART.
-It was later revealed that crews had secretly been working under armed guard for several weeks to harden the suspension cable attachment points, which were vulnerable to cutting with common tools.
+It was later revealed that crews had secretly been working under armed guard for several weeks to harden the suspension cable attachment points, which were vulnerable to cutting with common weapons and tools.
 An anchor room was filled with concrete, doors welded shut, and a razor wire fence added.
-A blast wall was also added to defend against a truck bomb.
+A blast wall was also added to defend against a potential truck bomb.
 In the end, no attack occurred.

-2007 Cosco Busan oil spill

-In 2007, a container ship then named the Cosco Busan, and subsequently renamed the Hanjin Venezia, allided with the Delta Tower fender, resulting in the Cosco Busan oil spill.